 In verses 18 to 21 he describes worship under the old covenant.
 And he’s referring to what happened at Mount Sinai in Exodus 19.
 So, when the people gathered at that mountain to hear God’s word, they were coming to a mountain that could be touched.
 In other words, they were coming to a physical mountain which, in theory at least, if not in practice, they could touch.

-And when the people gathered at that mountain to hear God’s word, that mountain was burning with fire; and it was dark and it was gloomy and there was a storm, because there was thunder and lightening.
+And when the people gathered at that mountain to hear God’s word, that mountain was burning with fire; and it was dark and it was gloomy and there was a storm, because there was thunder and lightning.
 And there was that trumpet blast which became louder and louder and louder.

 And when the people gathered at that mountain to hear God’s word, they could not bear what he said to them.
-The author of Hebrews is now thinking about what we read at the end of Exodus 20 where it tells us that, after all the thunder and lightening, and the sound of the trumpet, and the smoke, the people trembled with fear and said to Moses:
+The author of Hebrews is now thinking about what we read at the end of Exodus 20 where it tells us that, after all the thunder and lightning, and the sound of the trumpet, and the smoke, the people trembled with fear and said to Moses:

 Speak to us yourself and we will listen.
 But do not have God speak to us or we will die.